Malaysia insists virus diagnosis from cruise passenger is correct

 Now fears are mounting that more of the 2,200 passengers and crew who disembarked may have been infected.
 Cambodia urged Kuala Lumpur on Sunday to "double-check" the diagnosis, but Malaysian deputy prime minister Wan Azizah Wan Ismail said the 83-year-old American woman had already been tested twice.

 "Our protocol is actually world-class... it's a positive," she told a press conference.
-She added the US Embassy in Kuala Lumpur had chartered four Malaysian Airlines planes to fly some of Westerdam's passengers to Kuala Lumpur.
+She said the US embassy had chartered four Malaysian Airlines planes to fly some of Westerdam's passengers to Kuala Lumpur, but later a government statement officially corrected her account, saying it was the cruise ship operators who had hired the aircraft.

-But after the discovery of the infected woman on the first plane carrying 143 passengers, the other flights were canceled.
-Onboard the Westerdam -- where more than 200 passengers remain along with 747 crew members -- the mood has turned "somber", said Lorraine Oliveira, who lives in Britain.
+After the discovery of the infected woman on the first plane carrying 143 passengers, the other flights were canceled.
+Onboard the Westerdam -- where more than 200 passengers remain along with 747 crew members -- the mood has turned "sombre", said Lorraine Oliveira, who lives in Britain.

+"Guests are very anxious on board since finding out someone tested positive," she told AFP.
+"We were (so) close to getting home and now we're back in limbo."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)